 Let me break down some of the basics of each tab:

 - WordPress Pages

-In the Devices tab, you can hide or show the widget on desktop, tablet and mobile devices.
+You can hide or show the widget on desktop, tablet, and mobile devices in the Devices tab.

 - Hide Widget Title

-Here is where you click the checkbox to hide the widget title on the front end of the site.
-However, the title will still be visible in the WordPress admin screen.
+Here is where you click the checkbox to hide the widget title on the site’s front end.
+However, the title will still be visible on the WordPress admin screen.